-The title is with a question mark for a reason this time, as using ARM architecture could mean a lot of things, varying from super low power, milliwatt range, Arduinos to Raspberry Pi-s, ending with specialized supercomputing clusters.
+The title has got a question mark for a reason this time, as using ARM architecture could mean a lot of things, varying from super low power, milliwatt range, Arduinos to Raspberry Pi-s, ending with specialized supercomputing clusters.
 Common denominator here being still efficiency, ARM architecture is designed to be very efficient, saving money on TCO in the end, as compared to exploiting traditional servers.
-From reliability side there is no problem at all, I know I could sleep peacefully even when running my pet project’s database on a Raspberry Pi (given there is a backup) … but what about performance?
+From reliability side there is no problem at all, I know I could sleep peacefully, even when running my pet project’s database on a Raspberry Pi (given there is a backup) … but what about performance?
 Could Postgres-on-ARM be a viable option for more demanding projects where performance matters a bit still?
 The fuzzy answer – yes it can well be.
-First allow me to introduce the M2DC project.
+First, allow me to introduce the M2DC project.

 The M2DC project

-During a recent conference we came into contact with people working on an interesting hardware project called M2DC – the Modular Microserver Data Centre.
+During a recent conference, we came into contact with people working on an interesting hardware project called M2DC – the Modular Microserver Data Centre.

-In short the project is a joint effort of many companies (supported by the European Union!) about building modular and scalable ARM-based general purpose server clusters that will reduce TCO of exploiting servers by 50% in comparison to traditional approaches.
+In short, the project is a joint effort of many companies (supported by the European Union!) about building modular and scalable ARM-based general purpose server clusters that will reduce TCO of exploiting servers by 50% in comparison to traditional approaches.
 Please read more about the project and participating companies here.

-Now you may ask how does PostgreSQL come into play?
+Now you may ask “How does PostgreSQL come into play?”
 Well PostgreSQL is one of those few RDBMS-s that runs just nicely on ARM architecture!
 And as the hardware specs looked intriguing (a cluster built on 4-core 2.2GHz Tegra modules) we were eager to see what it means in the real life.

 Impression after testing Postgres on Tegra TK1 ARM cluster

-But as said, more info: HERE
+But as said, more info here: